roberttwomey/ucsd-vis42/index.md

 ## Other People’s Code
 **If you use a piece of code from the p5 reference or another piece of publicly available code, you must cite your use of it at the top of your code file as a comment**.
 Include a link to the original code file, the author, and the date.

+**This includes generated code**.
+You are allowed to use LLMs, [TritonGPT](https://blink.ucsd.edu/technology/ai/tritongpt/index.html), other Generative AI tools as part of your coding process, however **you must disclose this usage**.
+Add comments in your code indicating which parts were generated, and how you asked the system to help.

 ## UCSD Course Policies
 Students are responsible for knowing the university academic policies and resources found on [this page](https://catalog.ucsd.edu/academic-regulations.html):